Thursday, 2 June 2011

 Yesterday evening after work, I went to The Chelsea Flower show.
 A girl who I work with had a spare ticket and knowing my interest in gardens she invited me along.
 So, at 5:30 sharp we jumped on the tube to Sloane Square and I had my first Chelsea experience.
 It is an absolutely wonderful event and I came away wanting to give up my job and get stuck into my own garden.
 I have watched The Chelsea Flower show on the TV for years and I am fascinated at how these gardens spring up in the centre of London for 5 days of the year and then vanish.

-the most wonderful group of purple flowers, irises, peonies and tulips.
+There was a huge variety of different gardens to look at.
+The Laurent Perrier Garden had the most wonderful group of purple flowers, irises, peonies and tulips.
 If a tiny corner of my garden could look like that I would be very pleased indeed.

 The Daily Telegraph garden was very elegant and again had some lovely purple planting.